How often should you service your aircon in Singapore? (And why you really shouldn't skip it)

 Skipping the maths

-Cheap, regular maintenance is by far the best deal you can get on your aircon.
+Cheap, regular maintenance is by far the best deal you can get on your aircon, and bundling it into one of our recurring service packages keeps you on schedule.
 We'd much rather you book us every 3 months than call us in a panic because water's dripping onto your laptop.

 A practical schedule